 (h) The location of major roads and potentially light rail transit lines

-The City has appointed a team of consultants to prepare the District Structure Plan for Karnup.
-The team comprises of town planners, engineers, retail economists, landscape architects and environmental scientists.
+The City will seek to appoint a team of consultants to prepare the District Structure Plan for Karnup.
+The team will comprise town planners, engineers, retail economists, landscape architects and environmental scientists.

 What is involved in preparing a District Structure Plan?

 The process of preparing the District Structure Plan is quite long.
 Prior to designing the structure plan, it is necessary to complete a number of studies and assessments, including:

 (b) district water management

 (c) engineering and servicing

 Once the studies have been completed, the team will be able to design phase.

 Once the design phase and initial consultation is completed, the District Structure Plan may be lodged with the City for assessment, followed by formal advertising and endorsement by the Western Australian Planning Commission.